sjbennett123/gloryforthefist/content/rules/formal_magic.md

 • Indicate the casting of this formal magic

 # Formal Magic Cantrips

-For a player to cast a Cantrip he/she must have the skill Earth Formal Magic or Celestial Formal Magic.
+For a player to cast a Cantrip, he or she must have the skill Earth Formal Magic or Celestial Formal Magic.
 A player may cast one Cantrip of their school of magic per day for each level of formal magic they possess.
-The full list of Cantrips, their effects, and components costs is available at www.nerolarp.com.
+The full list of Cantrips, their effects, and component costs is available at <www.nerolarp.com>.

 ### Cantrip Tome

-In order to cast a Cantrip the player must be carrying a Cantrip tome which contains the Cantrip they wish to cast.
+In order to cast a Cantrip, the player must be carrying a Cantrip tome that contains the Cantrip they wish to cast.
 Cantrip tomes are in-game objects that must be acquired in-game.
 The phys-rep for a Cantrip tome must be at least 6” x 4”.
-The tome is governed by the rules defined in th enchant cantrip tome Cantrip.
+The tome is governed by the rules defined in the enchant cantrip tome Cantrip.

 ### Cantrip Pages

 In addition to Cantrip tomes, there are also Cantrip pages.
-Cantrip pages function like Cantrip tomes but are of one use only and will only contain a single Cantrip.
+Cantrip pages function like Cantrip tomes but are for one use only and will contain a single Cantrip.
 A Cantrip Page must be the same size as a celestial scroll.
 To cast from a Cantrip Page, the caster must read and touch a packet to the Page.

 ### Casting

-To cast a Cantrip the player must say the proper incant for the Cantrip and physically break or tear the number of level one components designated for that particular Cantrip (0, 1, or 2) to gain the power for the Cantrip.
-When casting a Cantrip with 0 component cost there need not be a “tearing” motion.
-Breaking or tearing a single level two component will power a Cantrip which takes 2 components or two Cantrips which take 1 component cast one immediately after another.
-Breaking or tearing a level four component will power two Cantrips which take 2 components or four Cantrips which take 1 component cast one immediately after the other.
+To cast a Cantrip, the player must say the proper incant for the Cantrip and physically break or tear the number of level-one components designated for that particular Cantrip (0, 1, or 2) to gain the power for the Cantrip.
+When casting a Cantrip with 0 component cost, there need not be a “tearing” motion.
+Breaking or tearing a single level-two component will power a Cantrip that takes 2 components, or two Cantrips that take 1 component each, cast one immediately after another.
+Breaking or tearing a level-four component will power two Cantrips that take 2 components each, or four Cantrips that take 1 component each, cast one immediately after the other.
 The components must be broken or torn within 10 seconds of finishing the incant.
 The components used for a Cantrip may only be unrestricted NERO components or local to the chapter in which the Cantrip is being cast.
-The components must be identifiable by the chapter which they are used in at the time of the casting, and they may not be SR components.
+The components must be identifiable by the chapter in which they are used at the time of the casting, and they may not be SR components.
 Components are to be turned into a marshal after the casting of any Cantrip.
 The components will be checked at this time.

 Cantrips are cast on the fly for any Cantrip in the carried tome(s).
 Cantrips do not require a fishtail to cast.
-Cantrips are never thrown at an opponent in the manner of battle magic, but they may allow the caster to throw a packet or series of packets with a defined effect (e.g.10 elemental fire”).
+Cantrips are never thrown at an opponent in the manner of battle magic, but they may allow the caster to throw a packet or series of packets with a defined effect (e.g., “10 elemental fire”).
 Casting a Cantrip is subject to Spell Disruption.
-No other skill or item may be used from the point when the incant is started till the point when the components are snapped or torn or the Cantrip will fail and the components are still consumed.
+No other skill or item may be used from the point when the incant is started until the point when the components are snapped or torn, or the Cantrip will fail and the components are still consumed.

-A Cantrip may never be extended in any manner or placed into an item in the manner of an enchantment, expanded enchantment, etc. A Cantrip or the effect of a Cantrip may never be spellstored.
+A Cantrip may never be extended in any manner or placed into an item in the manner of an enchantment, expanded enchantment, etc. A Cantrip, or the effect of a Cantrip, may never be spellstored.

-The statement “dies and requires a life spell” refers to any time the character is dead whether they receive a life spell or not, resurrect, regenerate, revives through a manner other than a life spell, or is not affected by life.
+The statement “dies and requires a life spell” refers to any time the character is dead whether they receive a life spell or not, resurrect, regenerate, revive through a manner other than a life spell, or is not affected by life.

 There are five types of Cantrip:

 1. **Personal**: These Cantrips cause an effect upon the caster of the Cantrip.
 They may not be placed on another nor may they be transferred.
-For the effect of a personal Cantrip to remain the PC must retain the skill Formal Magic <school>.
-If they lose the skill in any manner the Cantrip will cease functioning.
-If they still possess the skill but may not use e.g. are tainted or drained they do not lose any Cantrips upon them.
-In addition they must retain the Cantrip Tome with the Cantrip they placed upon themselves.
-Losing possession of the Tome even to allow another to cast a Cantrip from the tome will negate any current personal Cantrips.
+For the effect of a personal Cantrip to remain, the PC must retain the skill Formal Magic <school>.
+If they lose the skill in any manner, the Cantrip will cease functioning.
+If they still possess the skill but may not use it, e.g., are tainted or drained, they do not lose any Cantrips upon them.
+In addition, they must retain the Cantrip Tome with the Cantrip they placed upon themselves.
+Losing possession of the Tome, even to allow another to cast a Cantrip from the tome, will negate any current personal Cantrips.
 2. **Item**: These Cantrips are only cast on an item with no spirit.
 3. **Spirit**: These Cantrips are only cast on a recipient with a spirit.
-They may not be thrown but must be touch cast in a NERO legal manner by being touched with a packet.
+They may not be thrown but must be touch-cast in a NERO-legal manner by being touched with a packet.
 If the target is not willing, the Cantrip fails.
 4. **Broad**: These Cantrips affect a broad category in the estate/military system of NERO and are usually never used in play during an event.
-On occasion plot may define specific uses of these Cantrips during actual play such as weakening a building under siege with Weaken Defense but they may NEVER directly affect PCs or NPCs in play.
+On occasion, plot may define specific uses of these Cantrips during actual play, such as weakening a building under siege with Weaken Defense, but they may NEVER directly affect PCs or NPCs in play.
-5. **Offensive**: These Cantrips give the caster the ability to directly attack opponents andt hus their effect would be stopped by the appropriate normal spell defenses.
+5. **Offensive**: These Cantrips give the caster the ability to directly attack opponents, and thus their effect would be stopped by the appropriate normal spell defenses.

 Cantrips may have the following durations:

-**Hour**: One Hour
+**Hour**: One hour.

-**Day**:  One Day, until the next Standard Reset or game end. whichever occurs first
+**Day**: One day, until the next standard reset or game end, whichever occurs first.

-**Instant**: Immediate and not lasting, the effect on another may last.
+**Instant**: Immediate and not lasting; the effect on another may last.

 **Year**: Until removed by in-game methods or 1 year passes.

 **Concentration**: The caster must maintain concentration to keep this Cantrip going.

-**Invoked**: When an invoked Cantrip is cast the caster will receive 5 charges of the effectin the appropriate school of formal magic.
+**Invoked**: When an invoked Cantrip is cast, the caster will receive 5 charges of the effect in the appropriate school of formal magic.
 Using the effect uses one charge.
 An effect can be used against a single opponent for a maximum of 5 minutes or line of sight.
 All unused charges expire at the next tag reset.
 Multiple charges may be used against multiple opponents at the same time.
 The caster must state “I Invoke <Cantrip name> against you” to the opponent it is being used against so that the opponent can hear it.
-This is an in-game statement and will not work if the Caster is silenced.
+This is an in-game statement and will not work if the caster is silenced.

-**2 Year**: Until removed by in-game methods or 2 years passes.
+**2 Year**: Until removed by in-game methods or 2 years pass.
 Unless otherwise indicated, the effect of any Cantrip with the duration of Day is lost if the target requires a life spell.